 In other words, this structure does not differentiate states across epochs in the input but selects the corresponding block of output neurons for each epoch.
 This allows us to leverage data from all epochs to train the network while still prescribing different action probabilities for different times of the day. \end{itemize} To ensure feasibility, given state $s = (\tilde{s}, h)$, for a non-feasible pool $k \not\in \mathcal{A}(s,j)$ of class $j$, we can set $g_{j,k}(s|\theta) = 0$ for the fully-connected structure, $g_{j,k}^h(\tilde{s}|\theta^h) = 0$ for fully-separate, and $g_{j,k}^h(\tilde{s}|\tilde\theta, \theta^h) = 0$ for partially-shared, followed by re-normalizing the remaining probabilities.

 \textbf{Combining advantages. } The fully-connected and fully-separate designs each have their pros and cons, while the partially-shared policy network combines their strengths.
-Specifically, the fully-connected network design uses the same set of parameters across all time epochs, naturally capturing similarities between epochs and enabling training with data from all time epochs.
+The fully-connected network design uses the same set of parameters across all time epochs, naturally capturing similarities between epochs and enabling training with data from all time epochs.
 However, since the policy differences between epochs can be highly complex, a more sophisticated network (e.g., with additional hidden layers) may be needed to capture these nuances and hence more training data.
 The fully-separate network design accounts for differences between epochs with independent networks, but it would also require more time and data to train, as each network is only trained using data from its corresponding epoch.
 The partially-shared network design strikes a balance: shared parameters in the early layers capture commonalities between epochs for efficient training, while the separated last layer adapts to epoch-specific policy outputs.
-In the case study of a ten-pool system, the partially-shared design requires only a few thousand simulation data samples for training, yet outperforms the other two designs that need \emph{100 times more} data.
-We will provide a detailed comparison of the sample efficiency of these three designs in Section~\ref{subsec:important-two-design}.
+In the case study of a ten-pool system, the partially-shared design requires only a few thousand simulation data samples for training, yet outperforms the other two designs that need \emph{100 times more} data; see more in Section~\ref{subsec:important-two-design}.